iris-networks/k8s-orchestrator/docs/deployment/helm-deployment.md

 # - Set appropriate resource limits
 # - Configure storage classes as needed

+# The Docker image is now hosted on Docker Hub as shanurcsenitap/irisk8s:latest
+# This is already configured in the values files

 # Install the chart with AWS values
 helm install k8s-orchestrator . -f values-aws.yaml
 ```